AyaanRathod/AyaanRathod/README.md

 - 🎓 Currently in my third year of Computer Science at Brock University.
 - 🌱 I’m learning web development with a focus on front-end and back-end technologies through Githubdocs and Udemy.
-- 💻 Proficient in Java .Im currently learning HTML, CSS, JavaScript, React, and Node.js.
+- 💻 Proficient in Java, HTML, CSS, JavaScript, React, and Node.js.
 - 🔍 Looking for summer 2025 internships in web development.

 ## 💼 Skills